egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 * `10.in-addr.arpa.`
 * `whatevermydesiredtldisgoingtobe.`

-By having this non-root trust-anchors, we could have a controlled set of RFC-compliant DNS resolvers herding all the query from its internal net, and still DNSSEC-validate all the answers related to the inside.
+By having these  non-root trust-anchors, we could have a controlled set of RFC-compliant DNS resolvers herding all the queries from its internal net, and still DNSSEC-validate all the answers related to the inside.

 What needs to change is how the validator logic of an RFC-compliant DNS resolver would operate and do this DNSSEC validation.

-Such validator logic need not to be a (major) design change nor a (major) code change; it could be a configuration enhancement in form of a single-logic being inserted.
+Such validator logic needs not to be a (major) design change nor a (major) code change; it could be a configuration enhancement in the form of a single-logic being inserted.

 This single logic is the terminator of a chain link and where to